MarloBarlo/Super-cool-game-1/README.md

 ## Verison 1.0

 - Simple game.
-Just enemiesa and players in one spot.
+Just enemies and players in one spot.